 However, and somewhat mixing two metaphors, you can’t put toothpaste back into the tube and so the Band-Aid covering my loneliness and angst was ripped off.
 Over the next two years, my pain festered and grew.
-At the time, even whenever Christine and I were together, a gnawing sense of incompleteness and alienation from, well, something, began to increasingly gnaw at me.
+At the time, even whenever Christine and I were together, a deep sense of incompleteness and alienation from, well, something, began to increasingly gnaw at me.
 Whenever I was by myself, I began to experience what would eventually become the norm – alone at night, my loneliness gradually became suffocating.
 By the time I finally bowed the knee in repentance before God through faith in Jesus, nights alone had become physically painful.
 That extreme was still in my future, though.
 Regardless of how bad it was going to get, during that summer my “great life” began to feel less great.
 Adding to my confusion, before that summer ended the first shot across the bow of my atheism was fired – the first shot, from a human perspective, that is.

 One late night, while alone in my room, a radio suddenly began blaring down the hall.
 Curious, I got up and opened the door to my room.
 As soon as the door opened, the music stopped.
 I found that odd but assumed that an unseen roommate had turned his radio on and off.
 I closed the door, but as soon as I did, the music began blaring again.
 As you can probably guess, upon quickly opening the door, the music again stopped.